mrjamiebowman/tsa/README.md

 - Isn't CI/CD pipeline friendly.

 ### Our Solution
 We see the missing piece here as being able to run configuration validation ("screening") on demand against any environment, generate reports, and output that to a command prompt or CI/CD pipeline.
+We also believe in making quality software that doesn't couple and force or trap developers into using our product.
+If you decide not to use this, uninstall "core" and remove the bootstrapping code and add in validations.
+This process wraps Data Annotations and turns it into a report.

 #### Additional Features
 Work in progress... but we want to extend this to generate schemas and do even more!